 Parents of children with physical or sensory impairment are asked to give the Head teacher details of the situation as soon as they are offered a place at the school.
 The Head teacher will arrange a meeting at a mutually convenient time to discuss the ways in which the child's impairment might hinder him/her from taking a full part in the life of the school and the ways in which such difficulties will be overcome.

 The Head teacher will then make any arrangements necessary to enable the child to participate fully in all lessons and activities.
 These arrangements may include briefing staff, obtaining special equipment, making minor adaptations to the building, rearranging classroom furniture and/or employing support staff.
 These may take time to put into place and may require advice and assistance from the education office or specialist agencies, so parents are urged to see the Head teacher as soon as possible so that everything can be ready for the child's first day at school.

-The school has an Accessibility Plan (Disability Equality Scheme) which is available on request.
+The school has an Accessibility Plan which is available here

 More Able and Talented Provision

 The school identifies pupils who are more able, talented or both (MAT).
 A register is kept and pupils identified are given appropriate provision to attain their full potential.